Ian2020/monica_reminder/README.md

   * Send any reminder due today and mark them as dealt with.

 Monica-reminder relies on its saved state in `DATA_HOME` to remember what is has done in the past so as not to repeat itself.
-This is simple a directory of files and can be cleared if needed to reset.
+This is simply a directory of files and can be cleared if needed to reset.

 ## Troubleshooting